Dickory Doc: Premise

 In his toy shop at the North Pole he makes toys for Santa Claus to give away on Christmas Eve.
 He's assisted by his puppet elves Choo-Choo, Professor Schnitzel, Jingle Jim, Little Jock, Mr. Bigsby the Buka Bird and Riddles.
-Supermailman, who flies in delivering mail everyday and there are friends that drop by occasionally like Abby the Adorable Snowman and Puff the Flameless Dragon (A.K.A.
+Supermailman, who flies in delivering mail every day and there are friends that drop by occasionally like Abby the Adorable Snowman and Puff the Flameless Dragon (A.K.A.
 Puffy).

 The show was produced and created by Aldo Farnese (Dickory Doc) and Chic Laganella (Supermailman).
 They both supplied most of the voices of the puppets.

 Albums

 Two albums were produced at the time of the show: